-With the help of some of our Facebook fans we've compiled a list of fun, free (and a few nearly-free) and exciting things to do in the Vacaville area.
+Who said there weren't any free things to do in California?
+With the help of some of our Facebook fans, we've compiled a list of fun, free (and a few nearly-free) and exciting things to do in the Vacaville area.

 Home of the Creekwalk in Downtown Vacaville, this park has year-round events like live music and festivals that are free or nearly free to attend.
+Either way, Andrews Park offers cheap things to do in California.
 Bring your family and pets to enjoy the beautiful scenery, enormous wooden playground, picnic tables and walking trails in this 18-acre park!

+Looking for fun, educational, and free things to do in Vacaville, CA?
 Located next to the Nut Tree Airport, the Center for Freedom and Flight is a large, lofty museum dedicated to all kinds of historical aircraft, with a special focus on the history of aviation in Vacaville.
-See historic planes up close, plus photos and momentos from the many famous fly-ins that Vacaville has seen over the years.
-The museum has free admission, but donations are gratefully accepted.
+See historic planes up close, plus photos and mementos from the many famous fly-ins that Vacaville has seen over the years.
+The museum has free admission, but like many free museums in California, donations are gratefully accepted.

 Starting from Vacaville Museum, the historic homes tour takes you on a stroll through downtown and through time as you learn about the unique history of some of Vacaville’s oldest residents: the homes on Buck Avenue.
 Researched and presented by the Vacaville Museum, the historic homes guide can be picked up at the museum or at the Visit Vacaville Visitors’ Center.

-The Vacaville Premium outlets is among the best shopping in all of Solano County.
+It's one of the free things to do in Vacaville, CA until you buy something.
+The Vacaville Premium outlets are among the best shopping in all of Solano County.
 Over 120 designer and name brand stores call the Premium Outlets home and we’re sure you’ll find something for everyone!

 Located a little ways down the trail at the end of Butcher Road, Hume Grove is a small slice of coastal redwoods found right here in Vacaville.
 Originally planted in 1982, the site honors Jack Hume and contains a variety of native plants in addition to the stately redwoods.
 The picnic tables set among the trees make the perfect shady, cool spot to stop for a mid-hike picnic.